Are you desperate to figure out how to stop toddler tantrums?

 Do the types of Pictures Matter?

-The short answer to this question is yes.
 There are definitely some images that are harder to understand than other images.
 We call it “iconicity,” which means that some images are more similar to the item they represent than other images.

 Let’s see if you can guess what these pictures represent: